borko-rajkovic/rush-clock/README.md

 <!--

-- rush preview
 - more easing functions (?)
 - icon
-- Splash screen
+- How it works screen

 UI: